Artillex-Studios/Documentation/Writerside/topics/AxBoosters-Explanation-of-some-words.md

-# Explanation of Some Words
+# Explanation of Some Terms

 ### Active Booster
 - Active boosters always refer to the boosters that were activated by either a player or the server.